Infranos/AcroPak/README.md

 				In a terminal, enter the AcroPak directory, and execute: chmod 700 installer.sh
 					./installer.sh

+				If the installation fails, but the folders and files are there, you may need to install the locate utility.

 Operating Instructions:		You may use either acro or nym to run the program once it is installed.
 				Have fun!